E

 English Setters do very well with children.
 They are friendly, calm, and tolerant of children.
 This breed also enjoys playing and could make a great playmate for a young child.

 However, as with any other dog breed, it is important to always supervise children when they are around an English Setter.
-This can help prevent either the child or dog from getting accidentally injured.
+This can help prevent either the child or the dog from getting accidentally injured.

-Dogs similar to English Setter
+Dogs similar to the English Setter

 Irish Setters, English Pointers, and Brittany Dogs are three breeds that are similar to the English Setter.

 • Irish Setter: Irish Setters and English Setters are both hunting dogs.
-Both breeds are similarly sized with males weighing an average of about 70 pounds.
-While Irish Setters are typically mahogany or red in color, English Setters can be a variety of colors including blue, belton, lemon, tan, liver, or tricolor.
+Both breeds are similarly sized, with males weighing an average of about 70 pounds.
+While Irish Setters are typically mahogany or red in color, English Setters can be a variety of colors, including blue, belton, lemon, tan, liver, or tricolor.

 • English Pointer: English Pointers and English Setters are both very affectionate and friendly dogs that do very well with children and other dogs.
 Both breeds also have a very high energy level and require a good amount of exercise.
 English Pointers are easier to groom and are known for shedding less than English Setters.